kjartanm/mavo-cfpages/README.md

 To test locally, run `npm install` and `npm dev`.

-Just commit to your main branch to trigger deployment (or maybe use `wrangler publish`).
+Just commit to your main branch to trigger deployment.

 ## Authentication

 The example just uses some very basic credentials based authentication.
-To make this work locally, remove the .example suffix from .dev.vars.example. dev.vars contains necessary env variables for AuthJS to work.
+To make this work locally, remove the .example suffix from .dev.vars.example. dev.vars contains necessary env variables for AuthJS to work locally.

 You need to add a `AUTH_SECRET`, using for example https://generate-secret.vercel.app/32, and some values for the credentials (`AUTH_USERNAME`, `AUTH_PWD`).